WebAssembly/design/JS.md

 `[[Instance]]` to `instance` and `exports` to `moduleNamespace`.

-If any of the elements of an [Elements section](Modules.md#elements-section) refer to an imported function which is not an [Exported Function Exotic Object](#exported-function-exotic-objects), throw a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror).
+If any of the elements of an [Elements section](Modules.md#elements-section) refers to an imported function which is not an [Exported Function Exotic Object](#exported-function-exotic-objects), throw a [`TypeError`](https://tc39.github.io/ecma262/#sec-native-error-types-used-in-this-standard-typeerror).